What on earth is a KPI?

 - A new competitor arises on the scene before project completion

-There are many factors that should be taken into considering when capturing and measuring web project KPIs.
+There are many factors that should be taken into considering when capturing and measuring digital project KPIs.
 It is impossible to predict the future, but by conducting research into any external factors increases the chance of being able to produce the most equally weighted comparative metrics and thus the purest measurement for a KPI and the project’s success.

 Staying focussed on KPIs

 Once defined with the client at the start of the project, the KPIs should be documented and circulated amongst all parties that will be involved throughout the project’s lifecycle.
 In doing so you are immediately focussing everyone on the aims of the project.
-Too often in web projects the aims of the project are specified in finite detail by the client in the tender document, backed up by agency proposals and then swiftly forgotten by both sides.
-While this seems a little crazy, in reality, the pace and complexity of most projects, both large and small, make it difficult to focus on anything other than completion – it’s the job of the web project manager to ensure these aims are at the forefront of everyone’s mind at all times.
+Too often in digital projects the aims of the project are specified in finite detail by the client in the tender document, backed up by agency proposals and then swiftly forgotten by both sides.
+While this seems a little crazy, in reality, the pace and complexity of most projects, both large and small, make it difficult to focus on anything other than completion – it’s the job of the digital project manager to ensure these aims are at the forefront of everyone’s mind at all times.

 The most effective ways to keep KPI focus throughout a project are to: